-So it’s October, and that means everyone is raving about the pumpkin coffee at their favorite coffee shop or the pumpkin muffin at their favorite bakery.
+So it’s October, and that means everyone is raving about the pumpkin coffee at their favorite coffee shop or the pumpkin muffin at their favorite gluten free bakery.
 Instead of expecting stores to make your favorite pumpkin concoctions… bake your own from scratch!
 These Gluten-Free Pumpkin Ginger Cupcakes are delicious and just one of many recipes in the new gluten-free cookbook Let Us All Eat Cake: Gluten-Free Recipes for Everyone’s Favorite Cakes by Catherine Ruehle with Sarah Scheffel.
 Other seasonal recipes include Apple Cinnamon Coffee Cake with Almond Streusel, White Christmas Buche de Noel, and Fruitcake with Citrus-Ginger Syrup.
 This book is the perfect holiday gift for the gluten-free baker in your life.

 For the cupcakes:

 - 3 cups Gluten-Free Whole Grain Flour Blend (*see note below)